 The AEMP evaluates three general areas of Lac de Gras defined by distance from the Mine effluent diffusers, referred to as NF, MF and FF areas; all of these areas are considered exposure areas.
 They consist of one NF area, three FF areas (i.e., FF1, FFA and FFB) and three MF areas (i.e., MF1, MF2-FF2, and MF3; Figure 3.4-1).
 The MF areas are located along transects between the NF and FF areas.
-Stations in the FF2 exposure area (formerly a full FF reference area consisting of five stations, but now reduced to two stations, FF2-2 and FF2-5) is included in the MF2 transect, because the FF2 area stations are located at the far northeast end of the MF2 transect.
+Stations in the FF2 exposure area (formerly a full FF reference area consisting of five stations, but now reduced to two stations, FF2-2 and FF2-5)

+are included in the MF2 transect, because the FF2 area stations are located at the far northeast end of the MF2 transect.
 In addition to these areas in Lac de Gras, the AEMP also samples selected variables at one station in Lac du Sauvage (LDS-1), one station at the Lac du Sauvage narrows (LDS-4), and one station at the outlet of Lac de Gras to the Coppermine River (LDG-48).
+Water quality, nutrients, chlorophyll a, phytoplankton and zooplankton will be sampled at LDS-1, upstream of the lake outlet.

-Version 5.1 of the AEMP includes the addition of two new stations: Station FFD-1 and Station FFD-2.
-Station FFD-1 will be located between the existing FF1 and MF3 areas and will form a part of the existing MF1 transect.
-Station FFD-2 will be located between the FFB and FFA areas and will form a part of the existing MF3 transect.
-As these new stations will form part of existing transects, they are not considered to represent new FF sampling areas, or stations within existing FF areas.
+Consistent with AEMP Version 5.2, Station FFD-1 and Station FFD-2 will continue to be sampled.
+Station FFD-1 is located between the existing FF1 and MF3 areas and forms a part of the existing MF1 transect.
+Station FFD-2 is located between the FFB and FFA areas and forms part of the existing MF3 transect.

-The AEMP Design Plan Version 5.1 sampling stations are shown in Figure 3.4-1 and Table 3.4-1.
+The AEMP Design Plan Version 6.0 sampling stations are shown in Figure 3.4-1 and Table 3.4-1.
 The majority of these stations were established during AEMP Study Design Version 2.0 and specific locations were chosen in the field to minimize physical variation among stations to the extent possible.
 Since the primary physical variable that influences sediment composition and benthic invertebrate communities in lakes is water depth, station locations were selected to be within the relatively narrow depth range of 18 to 22 m.
 The locations of a number of the MF stations were adjusted for the AEMP Study Design Version 3.0 to better delineate the extent of effects in the lake (Golder 2011b).
-These adjustments have been retained for the AEMP Design Plan Version 5.1.
+These adjustments have been retained for the AEMP Design Plan Version 6.0.
 The station at the Lac du Sauvage narrows was added for AEMP Study Design Version 4.1 (Golder 2017a) and is retained to capture incoming water quality to Lac de Gras, and to allow for estimating concentrations of key water quality parameters entering the lake.
+Finally, Stations FFD-1 and FFD-2 were added for AEMP Study Design Version 5.2 to improve the spatial coverage of stations in Lac de Gras and to fill gaps along existing gradients in Lac de Gras.